thebean69/zabbix-weather/README.md

-API_KEY        Replace with your actual weather underground API key ZABBIX_SERVER  Hostname or IP of your zabbix server ZABBIX_HOST    Zabbix Host name of the host with the weather script installed
+API_KEY        Replace with your actual weather underground API key ZABBIX_SERVER  Hostname or IP of your zabbix server ZABBIX_HOST    Zabbix Host name of the host with the weather script installed LOCATION       The location to collect weather data for.
 ```
+0. The location must be something that weather underground supports.
+Examples include cities in State/City form such as `AK/Talkeetna`, or actual weather station IDs such as `zmw:00000.1.71123`.
+Some foreign cities are supported as well, such as `/Canada/Ontario/Atikokan`.
+For larger cities with many stations, it is best to use the station ID closest to your location.

 0. Python2 is required and is expected to be installed at `/usr/bin/python2`.
 Modify the first line of the script if your python2 is named just python or resides in a different path.

-0. If desired, the location can be changed.
-It is set up to query weather from Fort Collins, CO
-To change, replace the `/CO/Fort_Collins.json` in the URL with the URL for your city.
-The name must be one that the weather underground supports.

 0. Run the script from the command line to ensure that it works properly.
 An example of a successful run is below
 ```